Skip to main content

 Australia and South Africa typically experience flu season from May through September.
 Public health labs use that data to predict which strains will dominate in the Northern Hemisphere the following winter.
 The 2024 Australian H3N2 surge predicted our current 2025 wave.

-Warmer winters extend the active range of vectors like mosquitoes (Lyme, West Nile) and shift the timing of viral seasons.
+Warmer winters extend the active range of vectors like mosquitoes (Lyme, West Nile) and change the timing of viral seasons.
 Some respiratory viruses like RSV are showing earlier peaks.
-We monitor these shifts to update our seasonal protocols every fall.
+We monitor these changes to update our seasonal protocols every fall.

 Low vitamin D is associated with higher rates of respiratory infection and worse outcomes from flu and COVID.
 Many Philadelphia residents have insufficient levels by mid-winter due to limited sun exposure.
 We test 25-OH vitamin D levels and supplement to a target range of 40 to 60 ng/mL when appropriate.